dertom95/addon_bake_groups/README.md

 5 = choose type of baking( 'DIFFUSE', 'ROUGHNESS', 'AO', 'SHADOW', 'NORMAL', 'UV', 'EMIT', 'ENVIRONMENT', 'COMBINED', 'GLOSSY', 'TRANSMISSION', 'SUBSURFACE' )
 6 = choose the image this bake-command should bake to 7 = show influence-options (if bake-type has any)
-8 = bake this group only
+8 = bake this group only (*blender will become unresponsive during the whole process!
+This might take a while.
+The only feedback can be seen in the console*)
 9 = hide/show all the details

 If using multiple materials that intersect their uvmaps or using multiple objects to build a atlas-map you can use the 'atlas creator'.
 You can find it in the uveditor's sidebar (toggle with 'n'-key)